Albert Shepherd (footballer): Newcastle United

-In November 1908, Newcastle United for a club record fee of £800, only £200 less than the British transfer record at the time.
+In November 1908, Shepherd signed for Newcastle United for a club record fee of £800, only £200 less than the British transfer record at the time.
 Signed as a replacement for Bill Appleyard, he made a goalscoring debut for the club during a 4–0 victory over Nottingham Forest but played in a 9–1 defeat to local rivals Sunderland in the following match, scoring Newcastle's only goal via a penalty.
 He went on to finish as the club's top goalscorer with fifteen league goals in his first season, helping the club win the First Division title.
 The following season, he became the first Newcastle player to score more than 30 goals in a single season, reaching 31, and he repeated the feat in the 1910–11 season when he finished as the top scorer in the First Division.

 Shepherd scored both goals during a 2–0 win over Barnsley in the replay of the 1910 FA Cup Final to secure the club's first FA Cup victory.
 After giving Newcastle the lead with a low driving shot, he converted a penalty to become the first player to score a penalty in an FA Cup final.
 Newcastle reached the final again the following year, with Shepherd scoring eight times during the previous rounds and winning a second cap for England in a 2–1 victory over Ireland on 11 February 1911.

 However, a serious injury sustained during a collision with a goalkeeper during a match against Blackburn Rovers ruled him out of the final, which Newcastle lost 1–0.
 Contesting a loose ball with Rovers goalkeeper Jimmy Ashcroft, when the pair made contact that resulted in Shepherd damaging ligaments and tearing muscles in his knee.
 The injury kept him out for over a year, missing the whole 1911–12 season and the start of the following year, and on his return he was unable to regain the goalscoring form he had shown before.
 He eventually left the club in July 1914, joining fellow First Division side Bradford City.
 He scored ten league goals in twenty-two appearances before he retired from professional football following the outbreak of World War I.